-Contractor

-Provider Qualifications

-License (specify):

-Certificate (specify):

-The Financial Management Services (FMS) provider will assist the participant in obtaining bids for the authorized service to ensure the most efficient use of waiver funds.
+Provider Category: Agency \sim Provider Type: Contractor Provider Qualifications License (specify): This section does not apply.
+Certificate (specify): This section does not apply.
+Other Standard (specify): The FMS provider will assist the participant in obtaining bids for the authorized service to ensure the most efficient use of waiver funds.
 The FMS provider must ensure that all providers of environment accessibility adaptation are qualified and meets all state and local licensure and or certifications requirements as applicable.
-The contractor must have applicable building codes.

-Entity Responsible for Verification:

-The FMS provider.
+The contractor must have applicable business license and meet applicable building codes.
+Verification of Provider Qualifications Entity Responsible for Verification: The FMS provider.

 Frequency of Verification: Prior to service delivery